anthonykieu/RegEx-Tutorial/gist.md

 - "{min,max}" says that the preceding element must occur a minimum number of times but not more than the max number of times.

 In the email expression /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/, The "+" quantifier says that the items preceding the "+" (which are the what is in the brackets) can be one and repeated more times.
-The {2,6} quantifier says that the items in the bracket must be at least 2 characters and no more than 6 characters long.
+The {2,6} quantifier says that the items in the bracket must iterate at least twice to generate 2 characters and no more than 6 iterations to generate 6 characters.
+For example, if "com" is that the end of the email string
+"com" is between 2 and 5 characters and is a letter between a and z so this portion of the expression would pass the input validation.
 ### OR Operator
 The "or" operator "|" allows there to be a choice in matching where the expression matches before or after is acceptable.
 In this email example, there are no "or" operators.
 ### Character Classes